Inside: Find instructions how to make 3 simple fine motor activities for toddlers on your own in no time.

 For these dropping toys I’ve used Mod Podge glue and wrapping paper which was pretty quick technique to cover all surfaces.

+I’ve cut a slot into the plastic lid and took unfinished wooden peg dolls for that container.
+Hole was a bit bigger to make it easier.
 For the other one I’ve used cacao canister which was perfect fit for popsicle sticks.

 I cut 4 slots into the lid with slightly different sizes.
 Small holes and thin popsicle sticks require more precision which will improve fine motor skills.

 If you wanna make more tactile toys for your toddler here are some ideas.
 For dropping objects you may use jar lids, pom-poms, wooden balls and other small objects from the house (be extra careful with small pieces as they can become choking hazard).

 For preschoolers you may place numbers on jar lids to tech about numbers and counting.

 Another great homemade fine motor skills toy is Button Snake made of ribbon and felt scraps.

 If you find these toys fun to make please take a moment and share it with someone who would benefit from making them too.